 Instead, there was a bridge.

-It was a simple bridge but it was sturdy and lovely to look at.
+It was a simple bridge but it was sturdy and, he had to admit, lovely to look at.
 It stretched from one side of the creek to the other.

-But what surprised him most of all was the sight of his older brother coming across the bridge, his arms outstretched.
-The older brother said, “What a fine brother you are to build this bridge!
+But the bridge wasn’t even what surprised him most.
+What surprised him most was the sight of his older brother coming across the bridge, his arms outstretched.
+The older brother said, “What a wonderful brother you are to build this bridge!
 Thank you!”

-The brothers met in the middle.
+The brothers met in the middle of the bridge.
 First, they shook hands awkwardly.
 Then they got down to business and hugged each other and apologized to one another for all the hurtful things they had said and done.

-When the brothers turned to thank the carpenter, they saw he was hoisting his last toolbox into his truck.
+When the brothers turned to thank the carpenter, they saw he was hoisting his last toolbox into the back of his truck.